siobyrne/credit-risk-classification/README.md

 For this analysis, the x and y values were seperated and data was split into train and tests groups with a random state of 1.
 A logistic regression model was used, and predictions were made based on that model.
 A balanced accuracy score, confusion matrix and classification report were created to check the accuracy of the model.

-The process was repeated on resampeled data to create a more balanced data set of 56,271 healthy loans and the same number of high-risk loans.
+The process was repeated on resampled data to create a more balanced data set of 56,271 healthy loans and the same number of high-risk loans.

 ## Results
 **Model One (Original Data)**